-These examples illustrate that workflow can look different.
+These examples illustrate that workflows can look different.
 It archives because workflows are customized.
 It allows you to create a workflow suitable for the features of your product.

-Personalization process in workflow is divided into separate sequential little processes.
+The personalization process in a workflow is divided into separate sequential smaller processes.
 For example, choosing a product variant, adding images and texts, approving the result, and so on.

 In the following example, the personalization process is divided into three steps.
-At each step, a customer goes through selecting front side, selecting back side, and getting the result.
+At each step, a customer goes through selecting the front side, selecting the back side, and getting the result.

-Creating a name card, a customer goes through three steps: selecting a background and adding some text, then uploading a name array, and approving the results.
+When creating a name card, a customer goes through three steps: selecting a background and adding some text, uploading a name array, and approving the results.

 Let's consider details in the table below.

 |Navigation Panel||It shows buttons to switch between the steps.
 This panel is added automatically.|